 Addressing Common Criminal Defense Concerns

-Contact us today for a free initial consultation.
-We handle all criminal, DUI and traffic offenses in Fort Myers, Cape Coral, and surrounding communities of Lee County and Charlotte County.
+Contact the law firm of Steven Wetter today for a free initial consultation.
+Steven handles all criminal, DUI and traffic offenses in Fort Myers, Cape Coral, and the surrounding communities of Lee County and Charlotte County.

 Frequently Asked Questions For You And Your Attorney To Explore

-• Will you be charged with the same crime that the police arrested you for?
+- Will I be charged with the same crime that the police arrested me for?

-• Can your case be handled without an appearance in court so you don’t have to miss work?
+- Can my case be handled without an appearance in court so I don’t have to miss work?

-• Can a continuance of your court date be obtained to allow you to explore your options?
+- Can a continuance of my court date be obtained to allow me to explore my options?

-• Can your case be reduced to a lesser charge or dismissed?
+- Can my case be reduced to a lesser charge or dismissed?

-• If you are offered a plea deal, what are the terms, and what are the other consequences?
+- If I am offered a plea deal, what are the terms, and what are the other consequences?

 Driving Under the Influence (DUI)